frconor-ebook/meditations/_posts/2025-02-27-the-curing-of-the-man-with-an-unclean-spirit.md

 ---
 layout: homily
-title: "The Curing of the Man with an Unclean Spiri"
+title: "The Curing of the Man with an Unclean Spirit"
 ---

 By Fr.
 Conor Donnelly